 HOW TO PAY THE LOWEST REAL ESTATE COMMISSION IN NZ

-The combined value of the 10 recommendations below can add tens of thousands of dollars to your bottom line.
-For higher value properties, the difference can exceed hundreds of thousands of dollars overall.
+The combined value of the 10 recommendations below has added tens of thousands of dollars to our clients' bottom lines for over a decade.
+For higher value properties, the difference has added hundreds of thousands to sale prices.

 a) Ways to offset real estate expenses